TeamPixelite/pixelite-app/README.md

 1. install React Native CLI following the instructions below https://facebook.github.io/react-native/docs/getting-started.html

-2. run npm install to download the packages
+2. run **npm install** to download the packages

+3. run **react-native link**

-3. depending on your platform
+4. depending on your platform
-- iOS: **react-native run-ios**
+- iOS: run **react-native run-ios**
-- Android: **react-native run-android**
+- Android: run **react-native run-android**

 # Attention

 ## Client Side

 This app utilizes multiple API keys which are used to access login and provide geo location informations.
-Inside project folder create a javascript file named "apis.js" with following template.
+Inside project folder create a javascript file named **"apis.js"** with following template.
 You will need to get your own api keys from Google and Amazon Web Service.

 <pre><code>
 exports.GOOGLE_GEOCODING_API_KEY = "*****************************";